|

 become Kapellmeister to Archduke Leopold Wilhelm, but returned two years later when he was offered the position of maestro di cappella at San

 Maria Maggiore.
 He was not there long, however, as shortly he moved to the Cappella Giulia, where he died in 1672.
+According to

 Jean Lionnet Février, during his lifetime, and for fifty years